rotators/Fo1in2/Fallout2/Fallout1in2/mods/Anim_ImprovedSMutantDeath/README.md

 Compatible with all FALLOUT 2 mods.

 ### Installation
-To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\Anim_ImprovedSMutantDeath" at the end of the "PatchFile"-list!
+To use this mod, add the mod folder name to the mods_order.txt file inside the /mods/ directory.
+If the mods_order.txt doesn't exist, start the game once for it to be created.
-The game will now load the additional mod folder.

-If there is more than one additional mod, make sure to correctly number the "PatchFileX" entry (1, 2, 3, ...).